 From the South Rim, you’ll need to head back out the entrance to the park and onto Route US-50W towards Montrose and continue on 50 until you reach Delta.
 Turn onto CO-92E until the town of Crawford.

-The area becomes more rural and soon much more unpaved.
+The area becomes more rural and unpaved.
 You’ll actually see signs for Black Canyon National Park once you get to this area.
-You can either continue on 92E until you see the turn-off after Crawford Reservoir for Black Canyon Road or your GPS system may take you down more side roads until you end up in the same spot.
+You can either continue on 92E until you see the turn-off after Crawford Reservoir for Black Canyon Road, or your GPS system may take you down more side roads until you end up in the same spot.

-Don’t be too concerned with the unpaved roads.
-They are actually at least when I visited in quite good shape.
-You’ll need to be ok driving on unpaved roads to access the north rim of the park.
+Don’t be too concerned about the unpaved roads.
+They were actually, at least when I visited, in quite good shape.
+You’ll need to be okay driving on unpaved roads to access the north rim of the park.

-When you enter the park on the north rim you can either turn right towards the campground and ranger station or left towards the various turnoffs.
-I would do both in my opinion.
-The road you took in is the same way back out of the park.
+When you enter the park on the north rim, you can either turn right towards the campground and ranger station or left towards the various turnoffs.
+I would do both.
+The road you enter on is the same way back out of the park.

 To get back to the South Rim just follow the above in reverse.